novopl/gae-secure-scaffold-python/README.md

 ## Setting up project

+The scaffold is using **peltak** for projects scripts to help out with daily repetitive dev tasks.
+If you do not wish to use peltak, after you clone the scaffold just delete `pelconf.yaml` file and remove `peltak==0.24.2` from `requirements.txt`.

 ### Setup virtualenv for local packages

 All packages required for deployment should live in the `third_party` directory.